Dr-Gomez/cough/README.md

 ## TODO:

 - **Self-Hosted**: Cough will compile itself, showcasing its capability to generate code for its own compiler.
+See #cough.cough for details (when it's there).
 - **Compile to HTML**: The primary output of Cough code will be valid HTML, making it perfect for integrating front-end development.
 - **Performance-Oriented**: Compiled Cough code will be optimized for fast execution in web environments and less overhead.